-The Halifax Humane Society is a 501 (c)(3) private nonprofit organization servicing the Greater Daytona Beach area in Volusia County, Florida.
+The Halifax Humane Society is a 501 (c)(3) public nonprofit organization servicing the Greater Daytona Beach area in Volusia County, Florida.
 Halifax Humane Society was founded in 1937.

 Equipped with a spay/neuter clinic, we perform early-age spay/neuter surgeries to ensure that all adopted animals are altered before entering a new home.
 Subsidized spay/neuter surgeries are also available at Halifax Humane Society's Redinger Spay/Neuter Clinic, located at 600 Mason Avenue in Daytona Beach.

 Humane Education is made available to any and all schools, businesses, civic groups, etc. through speaking engagements, tours and material.
 In addition, Halifax Humane Society has a focus on keeping pets with their families through animal training and behavior classes.

 Division of Consumer Services,

 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800-435-7352) WITHIN THE STATE.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.

 The Halifax Humane Society exists to protect animals from cruel, neglectful and exploitative treatment.